 - Configuration error: Packets from another ring manager received.
 Another device exists in the ring that is operating as the Ring Manager.
 Activate the Ring manager function on exactly one device in the ring. - Configuration error: Ring link is connected to wrong port.
-A line in the ring is connected with a different port instead of with a ring port.
-The device only receives test data packets on one ring port.
+A line in the ring is connected with a different port instead of with a ring.